-The IRS has released the 2020 Form W-4.
-The finalized revisions will change the way employees withhold their federal income taxes.
+The finalized revisions of the Form W-4 will change the way employees withhold their federal income taxes.

 All employees must complete Form W-4 to withhold the correct federal income tax from their pay.
 While the form has had many updates over the years, the 2020 W-4 will include significant changes.

 There are a few things employees should know.